turingschool/backend-curriculum-site/module2/misc/blogger.md

 <%= f.label :author_name, "Your Name"  %>
 ```

 Change your `comments/_form.html.erb` so it has labels "Your Name" and "Your Comment".
+Run your tests again to make sure you didn't break anything.

 #### Add a Timestamp to the Comment Display